z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 }
 ```

-This C program references the external symbol _ctiles_ which is the array of
+The C program references the external symbol _ctiles_ which the C compiler
+changes to include a leading underscore `_ctiles` when it translates the C
-tile data the assembly language file makes available.
+to assembler.  `_ctiles` is the tile data that the assembly language file
+makes available.
 That is, the ctile data is
 the graphics tile data the program can use and place on the screen.
-This data is
+Bifrost is
-loaded into BiFrost's tile images data area using the BIFROSTL_resetTileImages()
+told to change its tile images area to the location of this ctile using the
-function.
-This area has enough space for 256 tiles, although in this example
+BIFROSTL_resetTileImages() function.
+The tile images area can hold up to 256 tiles,
+although in this example
 only the first tile, tile 0, is used - the coloured ball.
 (In this example we
 add the constant value BIFROSTL_STATIC to the tile index.
 This is an indicator
 to the BiFrost engine that that we don't want BiFrost to animate the tile, which